 - In Super 8, the stoner kid looks around, sees the carnage, and says simply, "What the fuck?"

-- Blade Runner has one exquisite F-bomb: android Roy Batty, confronting his maker and aware he was designed to expire after 4 years, says calmly and evenly, "I want more life, fucker."
+- Blade Runner has one exquisite F-bomb in most versions: android Roy Batty, confronting his maker and aware he was designed to expire after 4 years, says calmly and evenly, "I want more life, fucker."

 - Ed Wood has Bela Lugosi's response to someone mentioning him playing Boris Karloff's sidekick: